-Every Little Thing I Adore About 'Woman in the Dunes'
+Every Little Thing I Adore About 'Johnny Guitar'

 .png)